wanghaisheng/responsive-landing-page-starter/content/blog/en/deploying-an-aws-lambda-function-for-nexmo-voice-callbacks-with-php-dr.md

 Unfortunately, in the case of deploying AWS Lambda applications, you did not know the URL until after deployment.
 However, you still need to create the Application at Nexmo to gain the `NEXMO_APPLICATION_PRIVATE_KEY_PATH` and `NEXMO_APPLICATION_ID` for the application to function.

-Using the Nexmo CLI, installed as a prerequisite, enter the following command:
+Using the Vonage CLI, installed as a prerequisite, enter the following command:

 ```bash
 nexmo app:create <name> <answer_url>/webhooks/answer <event_url>/webhooks/event